 I do not know yet if there will be a third edition next year [EDIT: Phil, Rémy and Audrey have just confirmed that they are preparing something for 2018].
 But during this second "snorkeling-photo" expedition in the Red Sea, I am not the only "repeat offender" aboard.
 Several divers, present on the cruise 2016, have returned, too!

-I only ask to put that back.
-Who knows, one day I may even be able to snorkel ...
-But in the next post, I'll tell you why, on a site in particular, I was very happy to have chosen the camp of bubblers! 😉 🦈
+I ask only to put that back.
+Who knows, one day I may even manage to take snorkeling photos & #8230; But in the next post, I will tell you why, on a particular site, I was very happy to have chosen the side of bubblers & #160 ;! & #x1f609; & #x1f988;